THIS SUNDAY, June 28th …

 Religious Education (RE), 10 -10:45 am, for Children, Youth, and Adults:

+Meditation will be held at 10:00 followed by a short reading and discussion between 10:30 – 10:45.
 It doesnʼt matter what type of meditation you do, or if you have ever meditated before, you are welcome to come meditate in the UUFF annex building (across Storer from UUFF in the west-nearest storer-side of the annex).
-Enter through the front door rather than garage, please!
+ALL ARE WELCOME.
+Enter through the front door.

 Nursery Services available 9:45 am – 12:15 pm